Legal Aid and other Low-Cost Legal Help

-I do not qualify for legal aid, where else can I go for help?
+- I do not qualify for legal aid.
+How can I find a private lawyer?

 You can also ask your local bar association if they have any of the following free services for people needing legal help:

-To contact the bar association in your area, visit the ABA's site.
+To contact the bar association in your area and find other lawyer referral services, visit the ABA's Find Legal Help resources.

 For More Information